 Desert Olive works very well in a California garden and can look small, clean green olive tree.
 BUT, it's more cold hardy, more tolerant of bad soils, and a better bird plant.
 This little tree does well in Los Angeles, San Diego, and the San Joaquin Valley.

 Forestiera neomexicana tolerates alkaline soil, sand and seasonal flooding.

 Forestiera neomexicana is great for a bird garden.

-Forestiera neomexicana's foliage color is green and type is deciduous.
+Foliage of Forestiera neomexicana has color green and is deciduous.

 Communities for Forestiera neomexicana:Chaparral, Creosote Bush Scrub, Coastal Sage Scrub, Riparian (rivers & creeks) and Central Oak Woodland.